richenapedro/Data-Science-Analyst/Working/Wind Power Forecasting/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For inquiries, please contact [your email or GitHub profile link].
+For inquiries, please contact richenapedro@gmail.com.